 ♥ Make the Right Choice When You Buy Whitening Strips

-Most white strips contain carbon peroxide in levels ranging between 6% to 20%, which is more than adequate to whiten teeth.
+Most white strips contain carbon peroxide in levels ranging between 6% to 20% (outside Europe only!), which is more than adequate to whiten teeth.
 You can try strips with higher levels for fast and excellent results.
 Again, this is where your dentist’s expertise comes in.

 ♥ Heed Instructions